pmcgover/24dev-demo/README.md

-# 24dev-demo Digital Portfolio
+# 24dev-demo Software Digital Portfolio
-An unofficial OSGeo addon to demonstrate and showcase your Software Digital Portfolio via github.com.
+An unofficial OSGeo addon to demonstrate and showcase your Software Portfolio via github.com.

 This software is intended to provide users with an smart way to develop, test drive and share applications alongside the Linux [OSGeo Live](https://live.osgeo.org/en/index.html)